smallk/smallk.github.io/pages_documentation_installation.md

 	4. nmf, a command-line application for NMF
 	5. hierclust, a command-line application for fast hierarchical clustering
 	6. flatclust, a command-line application for flat clustering via NMF
-	7. pysmallk.so, the Python-wrapped SmallK library, making SmallK available via Python To install the code, run this command to install to the default location, which is /usr/local/smallk:
+	7. pysmallk.so, if PYSMALLK=1 (0: default), the Python-wrapped SmallK library, making SmallK available via Python To install the code, run this command to install to the default location, which is /usr/local/smallk:

 		make install